mariomanalu/NiceLocomotion/README.md

 ### Dislcaimer
 1. I assume to use left hand to move and right hand to rotate.
 This setting can be changed.
 It works either way.
 2. I think if one downloads the whole repo and runs it on Unity, there is nothing else to be done.
 It will run fine.
+3. If the project is ran on Unity, there will be some errors printed out to the console.
+The error refers to the block of code that reads in input device.
+I think the error comes up because Unity takes several frames to detect the input device.
+The process of identifying what VR equipment the user has does not happen in one frame.
+That said, the errors do not interfere with the game.